slarse/slarse.github.io/content/blog/Linux/etc_passwd.md

 The entry for the mysql user is however a bit different.
-For starters, it has a comment in the `GECOS` field saying _MariaDB_, which indicates that the mysql it actually used by the `MariaDB` fork of the `MySQL` database system.
+For starters, it has a comment in the `GECOS` field saying _MariaDB_, which indicates that the mysql user is actually used by the `MariaDB` fork of the `MySQL` database system.
 It also has in interesting login shell, namely `/sbin/nologin`.
 The description of the `nologin` program from its manpage simply reads: _nologin - politely refuse a login_.
 This program simply refuses a login, regardless of what credentials are supplied.

 And that's pretty much it for what the `/etc/passwd` file contains.
 For more details, you can read the `passwd (5)` manpage.
 Now, what about that shadow